-City and County of Swansea Council Annual Audit Summary 2021
+Torfaen County Borough Council Annual Audit Summary 2021

-This is our audit summary for the City and County of Swansea Council.
-It shows the work completed since the last Annual Audit Summary, which was issued in February 2021.
+This is our audit summary for Torfaen County Borough Council.
+It shows the work completed since the last Annual Audit Summary, which was issued in January 2021.
 Our audit summary forms part of the Auditor General for Wales' duties.